atulkamble/azure-starter-pipeline-dotnet/README.md

 Small .NET console application plus an Azure Pipelines definition you can use as a starting point for CI.

 ## Prerequisites
-- .NET SDK 9.0 (ships with backward compatible tooling for .NET 7)
+- .NET SDK 8.0 or newer
-- Azure DevOps project with a Windows build agent (the provided pipeline uses `windows-latest`)
+- Azure DevOps project with a Windows build agent (the pipeline pins `windows-2022`)

 ## Running Locally
 Restore, build, and run the app from the repo root: